 As a testament to MG2’s foresight for the area, in the fall of 2015 Governor Baker’s Economic Development Secretary announced the State’s belief that it is “Lynn’s time.”
 The State recognizes the City’s potential and is focused on its revitalization.
 Once again the firm proved to be a trailblazer into an undervalued area with immense possibilities.

-In 2014 MG2 realized that 1515 and 1495 Hancock Street were below market acquisition opportunities in the heart of Quincy Center.
-Included within the City’s Quincy Center Urban Revitalization District, the two buildings represented a unique opportunity for the company to capitalize on and participate in the planned revival of Quincy Center into an attractive and desired place to live, shop, dine and work.
+In 2014 MG2 realized that 1515 Hancock Street was a below market acquisition opportunity in the heart of Quincy Center.
+Included within the City’s Quincy Center Urban Revitalization District, the building represented a unique opportunity for the company to capitalize on and participate in the planned revival of Quincy Center into an attractive and desired place to live, shop, dine and work.

-The office buildings with ground floor retail needed renovation and active management to bring them back to life.
-The team embarked on upgrades to the approximately 160,000 square feet in 2014, and through active leasing has successfully re-tenanted the buildings over time.
-MG2 attracted tenants priced out of nearby Boston and the firm itself will maintain its headquarters at 1495 Hancock along with its affiliate companies.
+The office building with ground floor retail needed renovation and active management to bring it back to life.
+The team embarked on upgrades to the approximately 130,000 square feet in 2014, and through active leasing has successfully re-tenanted the building over time.

 Bank owned, vacant, and sitting on the market due to structural concerns, 51 Sleeper Street was in the heart of the then emerging Seaport District of Boston.
 The MG2 team saw an opportunity and leveraged its in-house construction expertise to perform its own evaluation and quickly put structural concerns to rest.